 As so many people have said in recent years, flying is generally not a pleasant experience for John Q. Public nowadays.
 Airlines have figured out how to get every penny out of you, and if you don’t cough up what they consider to be a decent amount, they’ll stick you with a middle seat.
 Planes are delayed and what’s usually considered perfectly acceptable carry on has to be gate checked because airline employees claim there’s no room left in the overhead space.
-Cabins are 100% full and good luck trying to get more than a pack of cookies or chips for free on that 4-hour flight.
+Cabins are 100% full and good luck trying to get more than a pack of cookies or chips for free on that 4-hour flight – and that’s IF the airline gives out anything at all.

 With all the angst the airlines make for us, the least we can do is be considerate to our fellow travelers, don’t you think?
 Here’s a partial list of things we can do to help make each other’s experience with air travel a little more pleasant, as well as the simple things the airlines and/or airports can do to help the situation.